Herbert Kitchener, 1st Earl Kitchener: India

 Kitchener presided over the Rawalpindi Parade in 1905 to honour the Prince and Princess of Wales's visit to India.
 That same year Kitchener founded the Indian Staff College at Quetta (now the Pakistan Command and Staff College), where his portrait still hangs.
-His term of office as Commander-in-Chief, India, was extended by two years in 1907.
+His term of office as commander-in-chief, India, was extended by two years in 1907.
+In April 1906 he was appointed colonel commandant of the Royal Engineers.

-Kitchener was promoted to the highest Army rank, Field Marshal, on 10 September 1909 and went on a tour of Australia and New Zealand.
-He aspired to be Viceroy of India, but the Secretary of State for India, John Morley, was not keen and hoped to send him instead to Malta as Commander-in-Chief of British forces in the Mediterranean, even to the point of announcing the appointment in the newspapers.
-Kitchener pushed hard for the Viceroyalty, returning to London to lobby Cabinet ministers and the dying King Edward VII, from whom, whilst collecting his field marshal's baton, Kitchener obtained permission to refuse the Malta job.
+Kitchener was promoted to the highest Army rank, field marshal, on 10 September 1909 and went on a tour of Far East (including Japan), Australia and New Zealand.
+In Japan, Kitchener had an audience with Emperor Meiji and also attended the funeral of Prince Itō Hirobumi.

+He aspired to be Viceroy of India, but the secretary of state for India, John Morley, was not keen and hoped to send him instead to Malta as commander-in-chief of British forces in the Mediterranean, even to the point of announcing the appointment in the newspapers.
+Kitchener pushed hard for the Viceroyalty, returning to London to lobby cabinet ministers and the dying King Edward VII, from whom, whilst collecting his field marshal's baton, Kitchener obtained permission to refuse the Malta job.
 However, Morley could not be moved.
-This was perhaps in part because Kitchener was thought to be a Tory (the Liberals were in office at the time); perhaps due to a Curzon-inspired whispering campaign; but most importantly because Morley, who was a Gladstonian and thus suspicious of imperialism, felt it inappropriate, after the recent grant of limited self-government under the 1909 Indian Councils Act, for a serving soldier to be Viceroy (in the event, no serving soldier was appointed Viceroy until Lord Wavell in 1943, during the Second World War).
+This was perhaps in part because Kitchener was thought to be a Tory (the Liberals were in office at the time); perhaps due to a Curzon-inspired whispering campaign; but most importantly because Morley, who was a Gladstonian and thus suspicious of imperialism, felt it inappropriate, after the recent grant of limited self-government under the Indian Councils Act 1909, for a serving soldier to be viceroy (in the event, no serving soldier was appointed viceroy until Lord Wavell in 1943, during the Second World War).
 The prime minister, H. H. Asquith, was sympathetic to Kitchener but was unwilling to overrule Morley, who threatened resignation, so Kitchener was finally turned down for the post of Viceroy of India in 1911.

-From 22 to 24 June 1911, Kitchener took part in the Coronation of King George V and Mary.
+From 22 to 24 June 1911, Kitchener took part in the coronation of King George V and Queen Mary.
 Kitchener assumed the role of Captain of the Escort, responsible for the personal protection of the royals during the coronation.
-In this capacity, Kitchener was also the Field Marshal, In Command of the Troops, and assumed command of the 55,000 British and imperial soldiers present in London.
+In this capacity, Kitchener was also the field marshal, In Command of the Troops, and assumed command of the 55,000 British and imperial soldiers present in London.
 During the Coronation ceremony itself, Kitchener acted as Third Sword, one of the four swords tasked with guarding the monarch.
 Later, in November 1911, Kitchener hosted the King and Queen in Port Said, Egypt while they were on their way to India for the Delhi Durbar to assume the titles of Emperor and Empress of India.